 Your super may also be accessed by your beneficiaries after you’ve died.

 Once you turn 65, you can access your super any time, even if you're still working.

 If you’ve reached preservation age and retired but are below 60 years of age, you may have to pay tax on any payments you receive.

 Please note, your preservation age is different to your Age Pension age.

 Once you reach your preservation age, there are several options for accessing your super savings:

-- Start a Transition to Retirement account, allowing you to continue working while accessing some of your super savings
+- Start a Transition to Retirement account, allowing you to continue working while accessing f your super savings

-- Start an account based pension account and receive a regular income stream
+- Start a Fully Retired account and receive a regular income stream

 Conditions of release explained

-There are multiple ways that you can legally access your superannuation in Australia.
+There are multiple ways that you can access your superannuation.
 These are known as conditions of release.